 Health Signs to Watch For

 Along with joy and excitement, parents of a new baby may feel sad or afraid at times.
 The “baby blues” are normal for a while after a birth, for both mothers and fathers.
 Postpartum depression is when sadness, fear or worry don’t go away or get worse.
-It is a common medical condition related to the hormone changes that happen after a birth.
+Sleep problems can also be a sign of postpartum depression.
+This is a common medical condition related to the hormone changes that happen after a birth.
 It does not mean you are a bad parent or a weak person.
 Postpartum depression can start any time in the first year after a birth.

 You can get information and support from the Postpartum Support International Helpline by calling or texting 1-800-944-4773.
 If you are worried about how you feel, talk with your doctor.
 Postpartum depression can be treated.